drew-hart/summit-style-guide/summit-style-guide.md

 ### Creating unit tests
 When creating tests, how thoughtful is the testing?
 You should include testing for all paths within an applications.
 For example, if a call flow has several routes, are you testing all of them.
 Are you testing for failure conditions in the call flow?
 Finally, are your tests easy to read, so that when the code should need to be updated and tests fail, then you can understand where the failure is to learn more.

-## Reviewing before you push
+## Review first, push second
-Before submitting my code, I will often do a git add for the affected files or directories and then run a git diff --staged to examine the changes I have not yet committed.
+Before submitting my code, I will often do a git add for the affected files or directories and then run a `git diff --staged` to examine the changes I have not yet committed.
 Usually I’m looking for things like:

 * Did I leave a comment or TODO in?
 * Does the function name make sense?